clreinki/openvpn-install/README.md

 ## openvpn-install
 VPN-in-a-Box is an OpenVPN installer for Debian 8 , Ubuntu 14.04/16.04, and CentOS 7.
 It is built upon the work of [Nyr's OpenVPN scripts](https://github.com/Nyr/openvpn-install).

 This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
-It has been designed to be as simple and secure.
+It has been designed to be simple and secure.

 ### Installation
 Run the script and follow the assistant: